nblmusa/shopping-cart/README.md

 $ ./init
 ```

-To populate test users into db:
+And populate users into db:
 ```bash
 $ ./scripts/populate-db.sh
 ```